-Established in 1983, the Employment Training Panel (ETP), is a business- and labor-supported state agency that funds job skills training to provide workers with jobs that have good pay potential and long-term usefulness.
+Established in 1983, the Employment Training Panel (ETP), is a business- and laborsupported state agency that funds job skills training to provide workers with jobs that have good pay potential and long-term usefulness.
 ETP is governed by a seven member panel, appointed by the Governor and Assembly and Senate Leadership.

 ETP uses the Employment Training Fund for their training programs.
-Monies in the Fund are provided by one tenth of 1% of unemployment insurance wages paid by every private, for-profit employer in the state as well as some non-profits, amounting to no more than \$7.00 per covered employee per year.
+Monies in the Employment Training Fund are provided by one tenth of 1% of unemployment insurance wages paid by every private, for-profit employer in the state, as well as, some non-profits, amounting to no more than \$7.00 per covered employee per year.

-Chart #22, summarizes key ETP fiscal information for the budget year, current year, and previous year.
+Chart #14, summarizes key ETP fiscal information for the budget year, current year, and previous year.

-Chart #22 - Employment Training Panel
+Chart #1 4 - Employment Train ning Panel

 Fiscal Year Staffing (PYs) Total Funding Administrative Local Assistance

 (in thousands) (in thousands) (in thousands)

 2005/06 88 \$53,000 \$8,400 \$44,600

 Δ

 2006/07 88 \$67,400 \$9,000 \$58,400

 Δ

 2007/08 88 \$70,200 \$9,500 \$60,700

-^{}Includes training contracts both with individual employers and with training agencies and employer consortia serving multiple employers.
+Includes training co serving multiple emp ontracts both with indivi ployers. dual employers and wi th training agencies and d employer consortia